 This way, legal, sales, and other teams can stay on the same page throughout the entire contract process.

-AI attorney, Aline’s AI agents automate first-pass drafting and redlining of third-party contracts, cutting redline effort by 50–75% and enabling downstream contract review to run 80% more efficiently, helping legal teams shorten turnaround times and increase throughput without adding headcount.
+AI attorney, Aline’s AI agents automate first-pass drafting and redlining of third-party contracts, cutting redline effort by 50–75% and enabling downstream contract review to run 80% more efficiently.
+In turn, you shorten turnaround times and increase throughput without adding headcount.

-The real standout is Aline Playbooks.
-Just upload your go-to templates and preferred clauses, and Aline learns your playstyle, catching off-policy terms and suggesting language that fits your rules.
+Through Aline Playbooks, you can upload your go-to templates and preferred clauses, and Aline learns your playstyle, catching off-policy terms and suggesting language that fits your rules.

 Everything is designed to keep your data safe.
 Aline never trains its models on your contracts and protects your documents with end-to-end encryption.